The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Single Knapsack

-We define \textit{threshold} algorithms as follows: Let $\THR(\tau), \forall \tau \in [0,1]$ be a threshold algorithm that accepts any item whose size is greater or equal to $\tau$, as long as it can fit into the knapsack.
+The focus of this paper is on randomized non-adaptive threshold algorithms.
+We first define threshold algorithms as follows.
+Let $\THR(\tau), \forall \tau \in [0,1]$ be a threshold algorithm that accepts any item whose size is greater or equal to $\tau$, as long as it can fit into the knapsack.
 A $\THR(0)$ policy is also referred to as a greedy policy, $\Gre$: accept any item regardless of its size, as long as it can fit into the knapsack.
 We will interchangeably use $\THR(0)$ and $\Gre$ for the same policy.

-We say that threshold algorithms are \textit{non-adaptive}, because the decision of whether to accept an item (assuming it fits) is dependent on only the item's size, and not the past items observed.
-Note that a threshold algorithm can be \textit{randomized}, in which case $\tau$ is chosen from a probability distribution at the start and then fixed over time.
+We say that a threshold algorithm is non-adaptive, if the threshold $\tau$ is determined before any item arrives, and does not depend on the future arriving items nor the past items observed.
+Note that a threshold algorithm can be randomized, in which case $\tau$ is chosen from a probability distribution at the start and then fixed over time.